 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils suggest disadvantaged pupils' language skills are not always within Age Related Expectations (ARE).
 A vocabulary gap among many disadvantaged pupils and their peers is evident in KS2.
-This is reflected in end of KS2 greater depth reading and writing results, where, pupils in receipt of PPG did not achieve as well as pupils not in receipt of PPG.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-Currently, within Year 3, more of the pupils receiving 1:1 and small group phonics interventions, as they did not pass their Phonics Screening Check (PSC), are eligible for pupil premium.
+Currently, within Years 3 and 4, more of the pupils receiving 1:1 and small group phonics interventions, as they did not pass their Phonics Screening Check (PSC), are eligible for pupil premium.
 3 Internal data assessments indicate that reading, writing and maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
-This is particularly prevalent in the internal data for Years 3-5.
+This is particularly prevalent in the internal data for Years 4-6.

 4 Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by the COVID pandemic and the cost of living crisis to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to disadvantage pupils falling further behind age-related expectations in key curriculum areas.
 5 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils during the COVID pandemic and the cost of living crisis.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-Teacher referrals for support have markedly increased during the pan- demic and cost of living crisis.
-52 pupils (33 of whom are disadvantaged) currently receive 1:1 or small group interventions because of social and emotional needs.
-Of these 52 pupils, 24 pupils receive 1:1 support (the highest tier of support) for their social and emotional needs (17 of whom are disadvantaged).
-6 Our attendance data over the last 4 years indicates that the attendance gap between disadvantaged pupils and their peers has widen from 0.9% in 2018-2019 to 2.5% in the 2022-2023 academic year.
-In 2021-2022, all three of our persistent non-attendees were disad- vantage pupils.
-In 2022-2023, our only persistent non-attendee was a disadvantage pupil.
-Currently, one of our two persistent non-attendees is in receipt of pupil premium.
-Our assessments and observations indicate that absenteeism is negatively impacting these disadvantaged pupils' ac- ademic progress and attainment.
+6 Our attendance data over the last 3 years indicates that the attendance gap between disadvantaged pupils and their peers has widen from 0.9% in 2018-2019 to 2.5% in the 2022-2023 academic year.
+In 2023-2024, it did slightly narrow to 2.2%, but still needs to improve further.
+Our assessments and observations indicate that absenteeism is negatively impacting these disadvantaged pupils' academic progress and attainment.
 7 Internal data shows that our disadvantage pupils have less access to wider learning and recreational opportunities outside of school.